 Furthermore, as described in this FAQ, for protection against damage to the booked vehicle you may choose between multiple coverage options.
-Turo offers two packages with supplemental physical damage protection, so that after your personal insurance coverage is exhausted, your out-of-pocket exposure can be limited to, depending on the option selected, either $500 or $3000.
-You may also choose to decline all physical damage protection, and rely solely on your own applicable personal insurance coverage.
+Turo offers two plans with supplemental physical damage protection, so that after your personal insurance coverage is exhausted, your out-of-pocket exposure can be limited to, depending on the option selected, either $500 or $3000.
+You may also choose to decline all physical damage protection and rely solely on your own applicable personal insurance coverage.

 If you decline all physical damage protection, your out-of-pocket exposure will extend to the full value of the vehicle and all related costs, as described in this FAQ.
 We strongly advise that you should only decline one of our protection plans if you’re confident that your personal insurance will cover you during a Turo trip; it is best to check directly with your insurance company or policy for this information prior to making your decision.

 If you are booking a vehicle outside of the United States, the Canadian provinces of Alberta, Ontario, and Quebec, Germany, or within the previously stated regions where the host has waived Turo’s protection and is providing their own insurance instead, their requirements for your having insurance may be different.
 You may be subject to their own, different insurance policies and fees.
 To learn more about Commercial Hosts, read through this FAQ.
 You should consult the vehicle’s listing and host for information on insurance coverage.